Trump faults China for coronavirus' spread, says U.S. investigating

 “We believe it could have been stopped at the source.
 It could have been stopped quickly and it wouldn’t have spread all over the world.”

-Trump’s criticism was the latest from his administration to target China’s handling of the coronavirus outbreak, which began late last year in the Chinese city of Wuhan and has grown into a global pandemic which .
+Trump’s criticism was the latest from his administration to target China’s handling of the coronavirus outbreak, which began late last year in the Chinese city of Wuhan and has grown into a global pandemic.

-The pandemic has killed more than 207,000 people around the world, including more than 55,000 in the United States, according to a Reuters tally.

 Last week, Secretary of State Mike Pompeo said the United States “strongly believed” Beijing failed to report the outbreak in a timely manner and covered up how dangerous the respiratory illness caused by the virus was.